On general Lagrangian formulations for arbitrary mixed-symmetric higher-spin fermionic fields on Minkowski backgrounds: Half-Integer HS Symmetry Algebra for Fermionic fields

-The HS symmetry superalgebra $\mathcal{A}^f(Y(k), \mathbb{R}^{1,d-1})$ itself can not permit to construct BRST operator with respect to $o_I$ due to second-class constraints $\{o_a\}$ presence in it.
-Therefore we should to convert orthosymplectic algebra $osp(k|2k)$ of $\{o_a,g_0^i\}$ into enlarged set of operators $O_I$ with only first-class constraints.
+The construction of the HS symmetry superalgebra $\mathcal{A}^f(Y(k), \mathbb{R}^{1,d-1})$, can not permit to construct BRST operator $Q$ with respect to its elements $o_I$ due to second-class constraints $\{o_a\}$ presence in it.
+Therefore we should to convert orthosymplectic algebra $osp(1|2k)$ of $\{o_a,g_0^i\}$ into enlarged set of operators $O_I$ with only first-class constraints.

-\section{Scalar Oscillator realization for $osp(k|2k)$}
+\section{Scalar Oscillator realization for $osp(1|2k)$}

-We consider an additive conversion procedure developed within BRST method, (see e.g. \cite{0001195}), implying the enlarging of $o_I$ to $O_I = o_I + o'_I$, with additional parts $o'_I$ supercommuting with all $o_I$ and determined on a new Fock space $\mathcal{H}'$.
+We consider an additive conversion procedure developed within BRST method, (see e.g. \cite{BurdikPashnev}), implying the enlarging of $o_I$ to $O_I = o_I + o'_I$, with additional parts $o'_I$ supercommuting with all $o_I$ and determined on a new Fock space $\mathcal{H}'$.
 Now, the elements $O_I$ are given on $\mathcal{H}\otimes \mathcal{H}'$ so that a condition for $O_I$, $[O_I,\ O_J] \sim O_K$, leads to the same algebraic relations for $O_I$ and $o'_I$ as those for $o_I$.